Iraq president appoints Allawi as new premier, protesters reject him

 Soon after the president’s announcement, protesters gathered in Baghdad and southern cities expressed opposition to Allawi’s appointment in videos posted on social media.

-“Allawi is rejected,” they chanted in one video that was filmed at Baghdad’s Tahrir Square, the center of the uprising in the Iraqi capital.
+“Allawi is rejected,” they chanted in one video that was filmed at Baghdad’s Tahrir Square, the centre of the uprising in the Iraqi capital.

 For the demonstrators, Allawi, the former communications minister under ex-premier Nuri al-Maliki — who presided over the fall of multiple Iraqi cities to Islamic State in 2014 and is accused of pro-Shi’ite sectarian policies — is part of the ruling elite and therefore unacceptable.